 After making sourdough for more than a decade, it still makes me smile!
 However, it is a commitment.
 Coupled with the steep learning curve to start, kneading the dough and tending to each dough’s development, sourdough bread making is for the persistent and the passionate.
 This can be overwhelming and put a lot of people off from having a go at making their own sourdough or… giving up if they do try.
 Really though, it can be easy.
 So much so, that anyone can make it, whenever they want without all the fuss.

-For this reason, I created a simple product, Sourdough flakes, which don’t require feeding.
+For this reason, I created a simple product, Pantry Sourdough Starter, which don’t require feeding.
 They are made from my 13-year-old starter and can be kept in your pantry or on your kitchen shelf to use when you want to bake anything sourdough.
 This is all about Beautiful Living Made Easy.

-If you want to make sourdough without keeping a sourdough starter
+How to make sourdough without keeping a sourdough starter

-Maintenance-free sourdough makes the same authentic loaf of homemade sourdough bread (and pizza!) as the traditional sourdough process, just without the ongoing feeding regime and the need to have some know-how.
+Pantry Sourdough Starter makes the same authentic loaf of homemade sourdough bread (and pizza!) as the traditional sourdough process, just without the ongoing feeding regime and the need to have some know-how.
 I am passionate that anyone, anywhere should be able to do beautiful things easily, starting with, but not limited to, sourdough!

 My products and processes are for those starting out, having trouble or time-poor and not so much for the alchemist.

-How to feed a traditional sourdough starter
+How to feed sourdough starter the traditional way

 There are 3 feed factors to master:

 Each will affect the health and growth time of your sourdough.